12 Instagrammable places in Vienna

 Also, with the onset of winter, the Vienna Ice Dream Rink opens in front of the City Hall - one of the most beautiful ice rinks in the world, where every tourist can feel like a hero of a good and colourful fairytale!

 6. Hofburg and Heldenplatz

-For many centuries, the Hofburg Palace was the main building in the city, because from there the Habsburg dynasty ruled the empire, which covered not only the current territory of Austria, but also Hungary, Czech Republic, Croatia, and even part of Italy.
-Today, it houses the Presidential Palace and large conference hall, where national and international events are held.
+For many centuries, the Hofburg Palace was the main building in the city because from there, the Habsburg dynasty ruled the empire, which covered not only the current territory of Austria but also Hungary, Czech Republic, Croatia, and even part of Italy.
+Today, it houses the Presidential Palace and a large conference hall, where national and international events are held.

 It is impossible to imagine the palace complex without Heldenplatz - a huge square, which was used for many decades for important events.
 On the square, there are statues of the most important people for Austria - Prince Eugene of Savoy and Archduke Charles of Teshens.
 The square offers an incredible view of the palace, so it is one of the best Instagrammable places in Vienna Austria.
 But for a beautiful perspective, you will have to wait for a little because there are a lot of people willing to take a picture with this background.